Namunane/Arewa-Data-Science-Fellowship/Arewa-DS-Projects/README.md

-# Arewa-DS-Projects
+# Assignments

-This repository contains my project submissions for the Associate Data Scientist Course on DataCamp, as part of the Arewa Data Science Fellowship.
+This repository contains my weekly assignment submissions for the Data Science stage, as part of the Arewa Data Science Fellowship.

 ## Contents